 In Bulgaria, ICMA cooperated with a local foundation to establish a series of CityLinks partnerships that resulted in a robust country-wide economic development program.

 Similarly, ICMA linked eight cities in the Russian Far East with U.S. cities that provided them with the tools to create and implement local economic development plans.
 The Russian cities learned to recognize, organize, and capitalize on local assets, develop their potential for tourism, support homegrown industries, and attract new business.

 As a subcontractor, ICMA has also implemented the Municipal Economic Growth Activity (MEGA) program in Serbia, a project designed to promote local economic development through technical assistance to Serbian municipalities.
 Specific goals include attracting investments, establishing new business initiatives, creating new jobs, and establishing public-private partnerships.

-Also as a subcontractor, ICMA is supporting the decentralization process in Kosovo by partnering in the Democratic and Effective Municipalities Initiative (DEMI), a three-year program designed to assist Kosovo municipalities, their leaders, and citizens to promote, implement, and encourage good governance.
+Also as a subcontractor, ICMA supported the decentralization process in Kosovo by partnering in the Democratic and Effective Municipalities Initiative (DEMI), a three-year program designed to assist Kosovo municipalities, their leaders, and citizens to promote, implement, and encourage good governance.

 We have also implemented programs in Bosnia, Montenegro, Croatia, Poland, Kazakhstan, Kyrgyzstan, and the Slovak Republic.
 Through training, technical assistance, and information dissemination we have supported municipal capacity building in financial management, infrastructure development, procurement, economic development, and other service areas.
 This assistance has frequently been supplemented by city-to-city partnerships and by supporting emerging professional associations.